thyb/contentify/sdk-js.md

 Installation
 ------------

-The installation is easy using `npm`
+The installation is easy using `bower`

 `bower install contentify`